 E. Maximum ratio of illumination values obtained in any two contiguous areas.

 Measure illumination using a cosine-corrected receptor in the plane of the grid with the receptor optical axis perpendicular to the plane of the grid.
-Ensure that the spectral response of the measuring device conforms to the CIE (Commission ) standard “photopic” response.
+Ensure that the spectral response of the measuring device conforms to the CIE (Commission Internationale de l’Eclairage) standard “photopic” response.
 Ensure that the luminaire meets the following illumination requirements when tested under the above conditions:

 1. Maximum illumination on any 1 foot (0.3 m) square area of 50 foot-candles (540 lx).